eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

                     ros2 run demo_nodes_cpp talker

-The expect output is that the listener would only receive the publications from the talker in the same discovery environment.
+The expect output is that the listener would only receive the publications from the talker in the same discovery server network.
 Now, let's add the other *server* as a discovery server in the ``client_pub_1`` talker on run-time to let the listener receive its publications.

 Discovery Server on run-time